Mission | Goals

 I live in a small town east of Lincoln and currently serve as the chairman of the Village Board of Trustees, which is similar to serving on the city council.
 It’s important for me to be involved and give back to my community.

-YNP sends out quarterly newsletters on news items and upcoming events of interest to young and new professionals.
+YNP sends biannual newsletters on news items and upcoming events of interest to young and new professionals.
 Want to receive our free newsletter?
 Join our mailing list today!